chinnuarya5858/Resturant-Booking-app/README.md

 - ✅ User registration and login
 - ✅ Book a table for specific date and time
-- ✅ Admin dashboard to view, edit, or delete bookings
+- ✅ Admin dashboard to view, edit, or delete bookings,tables and menus
-- ✅ CRUD operations for bookings and tables
+- ✅ CRUD operations for bookings
 - ✅ Responsive and user-friendly design

 ---